Upwork is a great place to find freelance jobs online and make money.

 Connects are not required to reply to job invitations.
-Top-Rated freelancers generally receive so many invites that they never even bother to look at the Upwork Job Feed.
+Top-Rated freelancers generally receive so many invites and referrals that they never even bother to look at the Upwork Job Feed.

-Top-Rated freelancers usually get plenty of freelance work without the feed.
-Plus, we tend to find that potential clients who send us invites are more eager to work with us (and make for better clients in general).
+Plus, I tend to find that potential clients who send us invites or come from a referral are more eager to work with us (and make for better clients in general).